buster-jangle/Snowgazer/README.md

 ## Release packages

 PROGENY's top-level CmakeLists.txt includes a basic example of using CPack to generate release packages.
-Release packages inherit their version number from the PROGENY_PROJECT_NAME_VERSION variables.
+Release packages inherit their version number from the Snowgazer_VERSION variables.

 * Generate a compressed sourcecode package: `make package_source` or `ninja package_source`